 But have these two newest member states used the billions, paid for by EU countries, to develop their human capital and match opportunities in education with the demands of the job market?

-Shocking facts reveal as much as 70,000 Euro was spent in a project tasked to employ only one person, “copy-paste” applications were financed with 100,000s of Euro, a multi-million system of jobs training lacked any real kind of public scrutiny, not to mention blackmail, kick-backs, and cronyism – all in the name of human resources.
+Shocking facts reveal as much as 70,000 euros was spent on a project tasked to employ only one person, “copy-paste” applications were financed with 100,000 euros, a multi-million system of jobs training lacked any real kind of public scrutiny, not to mention blackmail, kickbacks, and cronyism – all in the name of human resources.

 Thousands of projects in both Romania and Bulgaria have been financed by the European Social Fund for the last ten years, yet the outcome is to be expected.
 However, in order to find out whether national authorities are to blame for the poor results or an inbuilt flaw of the programme was the problem, an investigation has to be carried out.
 A group of journalists from both countries did the job: Catalin Prisacariu coordinated the research, Sorin Ozon dug into Romanian projects’ data, Ognyan Georgiev was in charge of the EU money spent in Bulgaria and Michael Bird did his part as an editor of the stories.